cmkhaledsaifullah/CMPT470-816AssignmentMachineLenaring/README.md

 [RNN Example](http://github.com/eclipse/deeplearning4j-examples/blob/master/dl4j-examples/src/main/java/org/deeplearning4j/examples/recurrent/basic/BasicRNNExample.java)
 [Another RNN Example](https://github.com/khaledkucse/methodRec/blob/master/src/main/java/Classification.java)

+### Issues
 First try by yourself.
 If you fail then come to me.
 I will not help you if you dont anything.

+If you have any problem with the code provided in  the repositroy.
+Please create an issue.
+I will try to solve it as soon as possible